urness/CS167Fall22Notebook3/README.md

 # Notebook #3: Cross Validation with kNN and Wine Ratings

 ## The Data:
 For this notebook, you're going to work with a k-NN function for predicting the 'quality' of white wine 🍷 .
-The [white wine quality data set] (https://archive.ics.uci.edu/ml/datasets/wine+quality) has a 'quality' colum (a range from 0 to 10) and will serve the target feature we are trying to predict.
+The [white wine quality data set](https://archive.ics.uci.edu/ml/datasets/wine+quality) has a 'quality' column (a range from 0 to 10) and will serve the target feature we are trying to predict.
 The data has the following predictor columns:

 1 - fixed acidity
 2 - volatile acidity